 By Daniel Christopher- Art in Tanzania Internships

 Nowadays, films account for a significant portion of the media products consumed worldwide.
-Cinema is considered a means of individual and social transformation, contributing to forming the audience’s outlook, including their attitudes towards topical social issues.
-At the same time, the effectiveness of films’ impact remains an open question in psychological science, according to the empirical orientation of our approach to the study of mass media influence.
+Cinema is considered a means of individual and social transformation, contributing to the formation of the audience’s outlook, including their attitudes towards topical social issues.
+At the same time, the effectiveness of films’ impact remains an open question in psychological science, according to the empirical orientation of our approach to studying mass media influence.

 Aside from having a few hours of fun with friends and family, watching films can also be a form of therapy.
 Apart from the obvious — escaping our own lives and problems for a short time, according to Birgit Wolz, PhD., MFT, who facilitates cinema therapy groups, said: “Cinema therapy can be a powerful catalyst for healing and growth for anybody open to learning how movies affect us and to watching certain films with conscious awareness.
-Cinema therapy allows us to use the effect of imagery, plot, music, etc. in films on our psyche for insight, inspiration, emotional release or relief and natural change”.
+Cinema therapy enables us to harness the effects of imagery, plot, music, and other elements in films on our psyche, providing insight, inspiration, emotional release, relief, and natural change.

 While cinema therapy is a “real thing” sometimes prescribed by therapists, it is often self-administered.
-Knowing that movies can change how we think, feel, and ultimately deal with life’s ups and downs can make watching them invaluable.
+Recognising that movies can influence our thoughts, emotions, and ultimately our approach to life’s challenges, watching them can make them invaluable.
 For example, if you or a loved one is struggling with addiction, you might want to watch Clean and Sober or When a Man Loves a Woman.
 If you are coping with the serious illness or death of a loved one, one of the many movies dealing with these issues might be helpful.

-THIS ARE THE WAYS ON HOW WATCHING MOVIES CAN BE HELPFUL
+THIS IS HOW WATCHING MOVIES CAN BE HELPFUL

 Watching movies encourages emotional release.
-Those who often have trouble expressing emotions might laugh or cry during a film.
-This release of emotions can have a cathartic effect and help people become more comfortable expressing their feelings.
+Those who often struggle to express their emotions may laugh or cry during a film.
+This release of emotions can have a cathartic effect, helping people become more comfortable expressing their feelings.
 This can be invaluable during counselling and in “real life.”

 Sad films can make us happier.
 While this might seem counterintuitive, many of us can relate to it.
-After watching a particularly sad or distressing cinema, I feel thankful for my life and my “smaller” problems.
-Others’ tragedies make us appreciate everything good in our lives more.
+After watching a particularly sad or distressing film, I feel thankful for my life and my “smaller” problems.
+The tragedies of others make us appreciate everything good in our lives more.

-Watching movies can help us understand our lives.
-For thousands of years, knowledge and wisdom have been passed down through storytelling.
-Stories offer different perspectives and help us understand and make sense of the world.
+Watching movies can help us gain a deeper understanding of our lives.
+For thousands of years, knowledge and wisdom have been passed down through the medium of storytelling.
+Stories offer different perspectives, helping us understand and make sense of the world.
 And movies are stories.

-As mentioned in the second paragraph of this post, movies give us a break from whatever is bothering us.
-They transport us to a different time and place, and we can focus on the present moment for a short time.
+As mentioned in the second paragraph of this post, movies provide a respite from whatever is bothering us.
+They transport us to a different time and place, allowing us to focus on the present moment for a brief moment.
 This gives our brains a much-needed rest from “the usual.”

 Movies can bring us relief, even if they first stress us out.
 Watching something suspenseful releases cortisol (the stress hormone) in the brain, followed by dopamine, which produces feelings of pleasure.